ZK Chains

 - Verification and Execution: The receiving ZK chain verifies the transaction against the Transaction Root.
 If the verification is successful, the transaction is executed, and the relayer is compensated for their service.

-- Proof Settlement: Finally, the receiving ZK chain settles its proof on L1, conclusively validating the transaction within the elastic chain ecosystem.
+- Proof Settlement: Finally, the receiving ZK chain settles its proof on L1, conclusively validating the transaction within the Elastic Network.

 Proof Aggregation